dockerian/go-coding/pkg/orm/README.md

       presented by the server was signed by a trusted CA and the server host name matches the one in the certificate)

-* fallback_application_name - An application_name to fall back if not provided.
+* `fallback_application_name` - An application_name to fall back if not
+provided.

-* connect_timeout - Maximum wait for connection, in seconds.
+* `connect_timeout` - Maximum wait for connection, in seconds.

     Zero or not specified means wait indefinitely.

-* sslcert - Cert file location.
-The file must contain PEM encoded data. * sslkey
+* `sslcert` - Cert file location.
+The file must contain PEM encoded data.

-- Key file location.
-The file must contain PEM encoded data. * sslrootcert - The location of the root certificate file.
+* `sslkey` - Key file location.
+The file must contain PEM encoded data.

+* `sslrootcert` - The location of the root certificate file.

     The file must contain PEM encoded data.